 It’s no secret to anyone that I drink alcohol.
 I write about it.
 I do reviews of wine, beer and spirits.
 I dabble in creating cocktail recipes.
 Boxes with booze get delivered to my house on such a regular basis that the delivery drivers ask what I’m getting this time.
-There is no way I could ever keep from my boys, ages 12 and two-weeks shy of 15, that mom imbibes.
+There is no way I could ever keep from my boys, who are both teenagers, that mom imbibes.

 I was surprised by the second scenario.
 Hiding the fact that you drink alcohol from your children seems like a self-defeating idea.
 The message it would send would be that alcohol is bad and should be drunk in secret.
 That is the exact opposite of what I want to teach my kids.